StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 ## Troubleshooting

-Troubleshooting steps for any known issues can be found in the [StackState support Knowledge base](https://support.stackstate.com/hc/en-us/search?category=360002777619&filter_by=knowledge_base&query=DynaTrace).
+Troubleshooting steps can be found in the StackState support Knowledge base guide to [troubleshoot the StackState AWS StackPack](https://support.stackstate.com/hc/en-us/articles/360016959719-Troubleshooting-StackState-AWS-StackPack).

 ## Uninstall